Skip to content

 Is Mog free?

 Yes.
-Mog is open source under the Modified MIT license.
+Mog is open source under the MIT license.
 Use it in personal projects, commercial products, or SaaS platforms.

 How does Mog compare to existing spreadsheet libraries?